vhartman/vhartman.github.io/_posts/2023-11-01-shortcutting.md

 When focussing on the experiments (a) and (f) of the original paper (a planar corridor, and a manipulator), a similar effect can be seen as the one we have here (i.e. the shortcutter is faster than the single-dimension shortcutter in the original experiments as well).
 It does however, typically get similar or the lowest cost of the tested methods.

-In the plots above, the subset-shortcutter is consistently the fastest and finds paths with similar lengths to the single-diemension shortcutter.
+In the plots above, the subset-shortcutter is only slower than the normal shortcutter, but finds paths with similar or shorter lengths as the single-diemension shortcutter.
 Further, the expected effect appears for the shortcutting and the pruning, namely that they do not get the path length as low as the other two approaches.

 #### Ablations